Contents

 clipboard.

-- This menu option is enabled only when one or more events
+- This menu option is enabled only when one or more events,

-or notes are
+notes, or tasks are

 selected.